anetapiekut/SMI205_Rproj_template/README.md

 Finally, do not forget about a few technical jobs:

-- Remove any unused templates before submitting your work from the RPoj folder.
+- Remove from the RPoj folder any unused templates before submitting your work.
-- Make sure you save information about your specifications in your README file (see below).
+- Make sure you save information about your workspace specifications in your README file (see my below).
 - Anonymise your work by using Student ID instead of your name.

-- Save your project on a university Google Drive, create a sharable link to the the folder (Restricted - University of Sheffield - ‘Anyone in this group with the link can view’), and copy into Assessment 1 Reproducibility Check form (final page).
+> Save your project on a university Google Drive, create a shareable
+> link to the the folder (Share - Restricted - University of Sheffield -
+> ‘Anyone in this group with the link can view’), and copy this link
+> into Assessment 1 Reproducibility Check form (box on the final page).

 # 4. My enviroment